Aaditya-Salgaonkar/Assembly-i386/README.md

 To assemble and run the code, follow these steps:

 1. Assembling: Use an assembler compatible with i386 assembly.
 For example: "nasm -f elf filename.asm"
-2. Linking: ld -m elf_i386 filename filename.o
+2. Linking: ld -m elf_i386 -s -o filename filename.o
 3. Running: ./filename

 Sample Code :